qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 during testing to temporarily isolate different parts of the data structure.
 A loosely coupled table can be identified in the table viewer by the dotted lines.
 The use of one or more
-Loosen Table statements in the script will make Qlik Sense disregard any setting of tables as loosely coupled made before the script execution.
+Loosen Table statements in the script will make disregard any setting of tables as loosely coupled made before the script execution.

 **Syntax**: